jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/application-commands-and-helm-overrides.rst

         The tar file containing the application manifest, Helm charts and configuration file.

+``application-remove``
--   Use the following command to remove an application from service.
+    Use the following command to remove an application from service.
 Removing an application will clean up related Kubernetes resources and delete all of its installed helm charts.